PDXChinese/pdxchinese.github.io/_pages/about.md

 ## Our Mission

+Our mission is to build a vibrant community by promoting Chinese culture and heritage, serving the Chinese American community in Oregon, and ensuring that no one is left behind.
+We strive to advance our community's interests through advocacy, education, and engagement, while fostering a sense of belonging and inclusivity for all.
 To serve Chinese community with a shared vision and resources.

 ## Our Vision